The Lions: When the Going Gets Tough

 By Sabine Durrant

-THE UNPUTDOWNABLE RICHARD & JUDY BOOK CLUB PICK AND SUNDAY TIMES TOP TEN BESTSELLER'Utterly gripping' Daily Mail 'A killer twist' Woman & Home 'I loved every page' Clare Mackintosh'A perfect thriller: clever, classy and shocking.
-I read it in one day' Erin KellyA few little lies never hurt anyone.
+THE UNPUTDOWNABLE RICHARD & JUDY BOOK CLUB PICK AND SUNDAY TIMES TOP TEN BESTSELLER'A perfect thriller: clever, classy and shocking.
+I read it in one day' Erin Kelly'Utterly gripping' Daily Mail 'A killer twist' Woman & Home 'I loved every page' Clare MackintoshLonglisted for the Theakstons Old Peculier Crime Novel of the YearShortlisted for the British Book Awards Crime Novel of the YearA few little lies never hurt anyone.
 Right?Wrong.Paul has a plan.
 He has a vision of a better future, and he's going to make it happen.
 If it means hiding or exaggerating a few things here and there, no harm done.
 But when he charms his way on to a family holiday...And finds himself trapped among tensions and emotions he doesn't understand...By the time he starts to realise that however painful the truth is, it's the lies that cause the real damage...Well, by then, it might just be too late.

 Living the 80/20 Way